 Protecting your mental health during Covid-19

-Remote working, physical distancing and self-isolation due to the Covid-19 (coronavirus) pandemic has changed the way we live our lives from day to day.
-As a nation, we have adapted well but now more than ever, we must look after our mental health and be especially mindful of how much alcohol – and why – we are drinking.
+Remote working, physical distancing and self-isolation due to the Covid-19 (coronavirus) pandemic changed the way we lived our lives from day to day.
+As a nation, we adapted well but as restrictions lift and life gets back to some sense of normal, we must look after our mental health and be especially mindful of how much alcohol – and why – we are drinking.

-It’s normal to experience stress or anxiety about our ongoing public health emergency and this can have an impact on how we are feeling, thinking and behaving.
+With many people returning to their office/work and society reopening, daily stresses and anxieties that were common before Covid-19 might resurface.
+During this period of change, it’s important to protect your mental health.
+Remember it is normal to feel anxious about returning to work or the office, any change to your usual routine can increase worry and stress.
 Half of Irish adults report drinking alcohol as a way to cope with problems, stress, and anxiety and younger adults are even more likely to use alcohol in this way.
 Alcohol is an unhelpful coping strategy; it won’t help to make you feel better and can worsen problems.

-If you, like so many others have shared with us on Instagram and Facebook, are drinking more alcohol than usual and more often, to manage boredom, anxiety or stress, we have some tips and advice to help.
-While we are all rightly preoccupied with protecting our families and homes from Covid-19, let’s also make sure that we are looking after our physical health and wellbeing long after this is behind us.
+If you, like so many others have shared with us on Instagram and Facebook, were drinking more alcohol than usual and more often, to manage boredom, anxiety or stress, we have some tips and advice to get you back on track.
+While we were all rightly preoccupied with protecting our families and homes from Covid-19, let’s now take some time to check in on our own physical health and wellbeing as we move out of restrictions and reopen society.

 - Limit or cut out alcohol completely: If you catch yourself reaching for a glass of wine of bottle of beer to reduce stress or fill free time at home, make a change.
 Have plenty of non-alcoholic alternatives in the house, and put them within easy reach.
 Store alcohol out of sight, or remove it from your shopping list for now.
 Create a list of activities to do instead: listen to a podcast, read a book or start a DIY project you’ve been putting off.
 Read tips for mindful drinking at home

-- Take up a new hobby: Take the extra time you have at home to try out a new healthy recipe.
+- Take up a new hobby: The shorter days and colder evenings can be a good excuse to take up a new hobby.
+Why not try some new winter recipes.
 Turning this into a family activity will keep everyone busy and little minds active while you share your tips and tricks for cooking and baking.
 A balanced nutritious diet is just as important for mental health as it is for physical health.
 Have you always wanted to learn a musical instrument?
 YouTube has plenty of free tutorials to keep you busy.
-How is your garden looking?
-Spring is the ideal time to plant new bulbs and seeds and gardening can have a positive impact on mental health and wellbeing.

 - Sleep and rest well: Aim to get 8-10 hours of sleep every night, even longer for children.
 Alcohol, even just a few drinks, can affect how well you sleep which can lead to a bad night’s rest.
 Any anxiety you are experiencing may already be affecting your sleep, and alcohol will impact this further.
 Read about alcohol and sleep